Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Introduction

 In this paper, a distributed solution to the DL power allocation problem in a cell-free network is proposed.
 We first formulate the network-wide sum-SE and PF-based power allocation optimization problems.\footnote{Although the quasi-convex max-min fairness problem can be solved to global optimality, the solution is undesirable since all UEs will get the same SE as the weakest UE in the entire network.
 The simulation results in \cite{Ngo2017b} were generated by terminating the bisection algorithm before convergence; that is, before the SEs of the strongest UEs have been brought down to the SE of the weakest UE.
 Hence, only an approximate version of the problem is solved.} To solve these non-convex problems, we employ a weighted minimum mean square error (WMMSE) algorithm inspired by the previous work \cite{chakraborty2020efficient}.
 It is worth mentioning that PF-based power allocation was not considered in \cite{chakraborty2020efficient}.
 We take an alternating direction method of multipliers (ADMM) approach to efficiently obtain the solution of the quadratically-constrained quadratic sub-problems of the WMMSE algorithms, as was done in \cite{chakraborty2020efficient}.
 This allows for generating a large amount of training data in a reasonable time.
 We then train a feedforward DNN to approximate the respective power coefficients.
-This is the first paper to provide distributed DNN solutions to the sum-SE and PF power allocation problems, to the best of our knowledge.
+The recent line of work \cite{sun2018learning,lee2018deep,nasir2019multi,zhang2020multi,de2018team} utilizing distributed learning-based solutions for power allocation with either $n$ parallel interfering links (i.e., transceiver pairs in what information theorists call an interference channel) or interference management in (heterogeneous) cellular setups where each UE is only served by one transmitter, tackle fundamentally different communication scenarios.
+Machine learning can be applied in such setups to learn the inter-cell interference levels so that each AP can make autonomous power allocation decisions within its cell.
+This stands in sharp contrast to a cell-free massive MIMO setup, where each UE is served by a multitude of APs.
+In our proposed approach, we will not only learn the interference statistics, but also how the APs ``share the burden'' of serving the UEs.
+One clear indicator of this is that the number of power coefficients to be approximated in the above-mentioned papers is much smaller and the inter-relations between the coefficients are expected to be much simpler, since each receiver (UE) is only served by a single transmitter in contrast to a cell-free network where, for example, cutting down on one AP's power to reduce interference on a certain UE can be compensated by increasing the power from another AP.
+Moreover, the previously considered cellular scenarios are likely to have a closed-form WMMSE or fractional programming solution to the optimization objectives.
+However, in our case the computational complexity for solving the optimization problems using the WMMSE algorithm centrally is impractical for a real-time implementation.
+This is the first paper to provide distributed DNN solutions to the sum-SE and PF power allocation problems in the context of cell-free massive MIMO, to the best of our knowledge.